-Indicator 13: For FFY 2021 APR, Rhode Island has a 99.98% compliance rate, improved over the previous year and above the 98.21% compliance baseline established in FFY 2009.
+Indicator 13: For FFY 2022 APR, Rhode Island has a 99.98% compliance rate, above the 98.21% compliance baseline established in FFY 2009.
 Indicator 13 continues to demonstrate solid and continuous improvement in both compliance and quality.
 Additionally, discussion continues this school year with stakeholders and LEA personnel regarding OSEP's revision of this indicator, clarifying that there must be evidence that, if appropriate, a representative of any participating agency that is likely to be providing or paying for transition services, including, if appropriate, pre-employment transition services, was invited to the IEP Team meeting with the prior consent of the parent or student who has reached the age of majority.
-As with other monitor procedures we utilize for secondary transition requirements, RIDE will utilize the special education census collection, individual student record reviews and onsite monitoring to ensure that there is evidence of the measurement clarification as required now by OSEP.
+As with other monitor procedures we utilize for secondary transition requirements, RIDE will utilize the special education census collection, individual student record reviews and onsite monitoring to ensure that there is evidence of the measurement clarification as required now by

+OSEP.

-Indicator 14: For the FFY 2021 APR, RI improved in Measure B and Measure C having slippage in only Measure A. Despite the slippage in Measure A, RI remains above the most recent national average for Measure A. RI continues to maintain a stable overall Response and Engagement Rate.
-RIDE and the Regional Transition Centers continue to work diligently with local school districts to improve both rates providing technical assistance and tools from the National Postschool Outcomes Center.
+Indicator 14: For the FFY 2022 APR, RI improved in Measure A and B and no Measure reported slippage.
+RI continues to maintain a stable overall Response and Engagement Rate.
+RIDE and the Regional Transition Centers continue to work diligently with local school districts to improve both rates providing technical assistance and tools from NTACT and the National Postschool Outcomes Center.
 Currently RI's survey response rate is higher than the most recent national median response rate.